 My work orbits the study of diversity, stratification, and innovation.
 It captures longitudinal systems of social and cultural exchange: from the gestation and birth of networks, careers, ideas, or innovations, to their use, up until their eventual cessation.
 As such, I often strive for three distinct, but surprisingly interrelated goals: (1) answering substantive questions on causes and effects of social networks, while (2) contributing to social theory, and (3) using computational methods and big data.
-My research appeared (among others) in American Sociological Review, Social Networks, and Nature Human Behaviour and was honored with several grants and awards.
+My research appeared (among others) in American Sociological Review, Social Forces, Social Networks, Nature Human Behaviour, and PNAS, and was honored with several grants and awards.

 Graduate School of Education

 Stanford, CA 94305

 E-mail: bhofstra [at] stanford.edu